 Bikeability Family is a training package to help people living in the same household to cycle together.
 By the end of the module, at least one adult householder should have demonstrated National Standard assessment criteria to least to Bikeability Level 2.
 They should be able to plan enjoyable group rides and help others develop their cycling skills and confidence.

-Households will need to complete this self-assessment prior to training, and again once training is complete.
-This assessment will help the instructor to best plan the household's training session.
+Households can use this self-assessment prior to training, and again once training is complete., this assessment will help the instructor to best plan the household's training session.
 (Self-assessment is also available from your local training provider).

 This module is not suitable for children on balance bikes, or those who have not yet learnt to ride a cycle (i.e. are using stabilisers).
 There are other training modules which will be more appropriate for learning to ride.To access the training module please search for and contact your local training provider here.

-Households will need to complete this self-assessment prior to training, and again once training is complete.
-This assessment will help the instructor to best plan the household’s training session.
+Households may use this self-assessment prior to training, and again once training is complete.
+This assessment should be shared with instructors leading the training, to help plan training session.
 (Self-assessment is also available from your local training provider).
-Enter your details for the registration and self-assessment here.
+Enter the self-assessment here.

 All cycles must in working order and ready to ride.
 A great idea is to get all the households bikes to the local bike shop for a service prior to any training.
 Households must also learn how to check over their own bikes, to make sure they are ready to go before any ride, click here to learn the ‘M check’.

 If helmets are required for training, each member of the household must be able to fit their own helmets.
 Click here to find out how.